JannatulFerdaus390/SQL_Employee_Data_Analysis/README.md

 Q6: How many Male employees are over 40?

-Q7: Find out the employee name having the first word "J"?***/
+Q7: Find out the employee name having the first word "J"?

-Q8: Is there any Null values in the column Experience?***/
+Q8: Is there any Null values in the column Experience?

-Q9: How many male and female employees?***/
+Q9: How many male and female employees?

-Q10: Is there any Female employee whose Age is over 40?***/
+Q10: Is there any Female employee whose Age is over 40?

-Q11: Which Team has 10 years of  Experiences with a bonus greater than 5000?***/
+Q11: Which Team has 10 years of  Experiences with a bonus greater than 5000?

 Q12: How many bonuses does the HR Team get? show in ascending order ?